 A strong entrepreneurial drive is embedded in Eric Taylor’s DNA.
 Over the course of his career, Taylor launched several successful multi-million dollar companies.
 So even when he and his wife retired from corporate America and moved from the Mainland U.S. to Hawaii, he and his wife decided to build and launch one of his most ambitious endeavors yet – a 130 acre operating ranch on the north shore of beautiful Kauai that offers totally free camps to less privileged youth.
 They called it Makanalani, which in Hawaiian means Heavenly Gift.

 But for Taylor and his wife, franchising with Chicken in a Barrel is so much more than a traditional business opportunity.
-The Chicken in a Barrel franchise will become a major contributor to the Makanalani camps, with 100% of the profits going to keeping those doors open.
+The Chicken in a Barrel franchise will become a major contributor to the Makanalani camps, with 100 percent of the profits going to keeping those doors open.

 “Ever since we opened Makanalani, our goal has been to continue making a difference in the lives of kids.
-But doing that isn’t cheap—we have 130 acres and facilities and activities that we need to maintain in a sustainable way so that kids can continue to stay with us for free.
+But doing that isn’t cheap—we have 130 acres of land, facilities and activities that we need to maintain in a sustainable way so that kids can continue to stay with us for free.
 The profits that we receive from Chicken in a Barrel will continue fueling those efforts,” said Taylor.
-“Our passion for charity and kids and giving back ties in very well with the leadership of Chicken in a Barrel, because from the top down they are dedicated to being charitable.
+“Our passion for charity, kids and giving back ties in very well with the leadership team behind Chicken in a Barrel, because from the top down they are dedicated to being charitable.
 It’s exciting to be a part of a system that believes in and supports our mission.”

 “Having the opportunity to work with franchisees like Eric is what inspired us to grow through franchising in the first place.
 He shares our same passion for supporting the Kauai community, both as a restaurant and as an organization committed to giving back.
 That’s why we’re excited to have him be a part of the growing Chicken in a Barrel team,” said Brent Bierma, co-owner of Chicken in a Barrel.
 “Going forward, we’re looking forward to working with more local owners like Eric as we continue to expand outside of our home in Hawaii.
 There’s no doubt that our model brings something special to the table, and we’re confident that our franchisees will be able to replicate our success wherever they open their doors.”